NordicSemiconductor/asset-tracker-cloud-docs/v1.6.x/_sources/docs/azure/GettingStarted/Webapp.rst.txt

    :local:
    :depth: 2

-To deploy the Cat Tracker web application to Azure, complete the following steps:
+To deploy the :ref:`index-cat-tracker-web-app` to Azure, complete the following steps:

 1. Clone the project and install the dependencies
 #.
 Configure the web application